matafe/frameworks/README.md

  	mvn clean install

-The generated files willbe in `target` folder.
+The generated files will be in `target` folder.

  ### Build with Gradle:

  	gradle -x test build

-The generated files willbe in `build` folder.
+The generated files will be in `build` folder.